JulianVJacobs/Homicide-Media-Tracker/server/README.txt

 Download PostgreSQL: Visit the official PostgreSQL website and download the appropriate installer for your operating system.

 Installation: Follow the installation instructions provided by the installer.
-During the installation process, make sure to remember the master PostgreSQL password as you will need it later.
+During the installation process, make sure to remember the master PostgreSQL password if you are prompted to create one as you will need it later.

 Initializing the Database
 ____________________________
 Follow these steps to initialize the database:

 Open psql Shell: Once PostgreSQL is installed, open the psql shell.
 On Windows, you can do this by clicking the Windows key and typing "psql".
-On macOS, you can access it through the Terminal.
+On macOS, you can access it through the Terminal by typing psql.

-Enter Master Password: In the psql shell, press Enter until the password prompt appears.
-Enter your master PostgreSQL password that you set during installation.
+For windows: Enter Master Password ( In the psql shell, press Enter until the password prompt appears.
+Enter your master PostgreSQL password that you set during installation.)

 Execute SQL Script: Once you are logged in to the psql shell, copy the contents of the newdatabase.sql file and paste them into the shell.
 Press Enter to execute the script.